 Refer to your manufacturer guidelines to ensure you're using the right type of hitch and towing vehicle for your setup.

 Pro Tip: Consider doubling up on safety chains when using this basic type of towing system.
 While a trailer hitch ball and coupling system are safe, it may not have as much control over trailer sway as you like.
 Safety chains can add another level of security on the road should your ball and hitch come undone.

-Now, you are ready to hit the road.
+You are ready to hit the road once you get the basics down.
 This may seem like a lot to do the first time around but the more you work on it, the easier it gets.
 Remember, it never hurts to double and triple check to make sure the trailer is secure before your next travel excursion.
+Pracice makes perfect, especially when RVing.
+Take the time to learn how your traile setup works, practice it, and make adjustments as needed on the road.